Pectin: Structural domains

-Pectin is often described as having alternating ‘smooth’ and ‘hairy’ regions, with the ‘hairy’ regions representing the branched rhamnogalacturonan I and rhamnogalacturonan II, and the ‘smooth’ regions corresponding to the linear homogalacturonan backbone.
+Pectin has alternating 'smooth' and 'hairy' regions, with the 'hairy' regions representing the branched rhamnogalacturonan I and rhamnogalacturonan II, and the 'smooth' regions corresponding to the linear homogalacturonan backbone.
 More specifically, pectin consists of different galacturonic acid–containing domains—mainly homogalacturonan (HG), rhamnogalacturonan I (RG-I), and rhamnogalacturonan II (RG-II)—which differ in their sugar composition and linkage patterns.
 Additionally, xylogalacturonan (XGA) and apiogalacturonan (APGA) are often considered to be pectin because they have the same backbone as homogalacturonan.

-Homogalacturonan is a linear homopolymer of α-(1 → 4)-linked D-galacturonic acid residues that comprises ∼65 % of pectin.
+Homogalacturonan is a linear homopolymer of α-(1 → 4)-linked D-galacturonic acid residues that comprises ~65 % of pectin.
 Generally, homogalacturonan comprises D-galacturonic acid residues monomers in long stretches of at least 72 to 100 residues linked together.

 Rhamnogalacturonan I is a repeating disaccharide of [→4-α-D-GalA-(1 → 2)-α-L-Rha-(1→], i. e. an alternating copolymer of galacturonic acid and rhammnose, with many O-4 positions containing other neutral sugars, such as D-galactose or L-arabinose.
 The length of the backbone of rhamnogalacturonan I is about 100 to 300 repeating units.
 Side chains varying by plant sources, such as arabinan, β-(1 → 4)-galactan, type I arabinogalactan (AG-I), and type II arabinogalactan (AG-II) exist.
 Arabinan consist of α-(1 → 5)-linked L-arabinose backbone, which is usually substituted with α-L-arabinose in different linkages.
 AG-I is composed out of a β-(1 → 4)-linked D-galactose backbone with α-L-arabinose residues attached to the O-3 position.
 The terminal galactose of β-(1 → 4) galactan is frequently linked to L-arabinose by α-(1 → 5) glycoside bonds.
 Type II arabinogalactan is composed of a β-(1 → 3)-linked D-Gal backbone, containing short side chains of α-L-Ara-(1 → 6)-[β-D-Gal-(1 → 6)]n.
 The galactosyl residues of the side chains can be substituted with α-(1 → 3)-linked L-arabinose residues.
 Type II arabinogalactan is mainly associated with proteins (3–8 %), so called arabinogalactan proteins (AGPs), which are rich in proline/hydroxyproline, alanine, serine, and threonine.
 D-galacturonic acid residues residues in the backbone of rhamnogalacturonan I may be highly O-acylated on O-2 and/or O-3, but they are not usually methyl esterified.
 Ferulic acid groups in rhamnogalacturonan I may be ester-linked to O-2 of the arabinose residues and to O-6 of the galactose residues.

 Another structural type of pectin is rhamnogalacturonan II (RG-II), which is a less frequent, complex, highly branched polysaccharide.
 Rhamnogalacturonan II is classified by some authors within the group of substituted galacturonans since the rhamnogalacturonan II backbone is made exclusively of D-galacturonic acid units.